 Earlier on Capitol Hill, he was senior staffer at the Senate Foreign Relations Committee responsible for international organizations and human rights; and served as deputy director at the House Republican Policy Committee.

 He is co-editor with Anthony Clark Arend of the 2014 book, Human Dignity and the Future of Global Institutions and author of the book, The Reagan Doctrine: Sources of American Conduct in the Cold War’s Last Chapter.
+He is co-author with Shannon Kellman of the Foreign Policy article, “In Fragile States, Disease Outbreaks Don’t Stay Local for Long.”

 He received his Ph.D. in Government from Georgetown University, and A.B. from Harvard University.